Legal battle looms over London's expanding vehicle pollution fee

 Several outer London local authorities and neighbouring Surrey County Council are lodging a court challenge to the way Khan decided on the expansion.

+Environmental group Greenpeace criticised the councils for going to court, accusing them of "fighting completely the wrong battle".

+"They should be putting their energy and resources into bringing down air pollution, not a key anti-pollution measure," said Areeba Hamid of Greenpeace UK.

-The Labour mayor, re-elected to a second term in 2021, ordered the move in November despite a public consultation suggesting most Londoners oppose it.
+Khan, re-elected to a second term in 2021, ordered the new measure in November despite a public consultation suggesting most Londoners oppose it.

 'Harmful'